 They appeared in the comedy American Pie in 1999.

 DeLonge is obsessed with aliens and UFOs.
 He's convinced that there's some kind of government conspiracy to cover up the existence of aliens.

-Hoppus and DeLonge are known for their onstage banter consisting of penis and fart jokes.
-Barker is very quiet and subdued in contrast.
+Early on, Hoppus and DeLonge were known for their onstage banter consisting of penis and fart jokes - Barker was very quiet and subdued in contrast.